-Didactic/Simulation Clinic:

-90% attendance is required.
+Didactic/Simulation Clinic: 90% attendance is required.
 Due to the dynamic nature of the didactic curriculum, the Block/Course directors will determine how attendance is documented and if necessary, remediated.
 A statement regarding attendance in these blocks/courses must be presented to students at the start of the block.

-Except for emergencies, all time-off requests must be submitted and approved by the appropriate Clinic Manager or Block/Course Director 30 days in advance.
+Except for emergencies, all time-off requests must be submitted and approved by the appropriate PCL or Block/Course Director 30 days in advance in order to ensure clinic coverage.